rosehosting/anchor-site/app/views/docs/getting-started/configuration.md

 # Configuration

-Once you have anchor installed you many wish to change some of the defaults that came with Anchor.
+Once you have Anchor installed you many wish to change some of the defaults that came with Anchor.
+To do this, you’ll need to modify some **config files**.

+## To find your config files

+All configuration files are stored in the `anchor/config` folder, but if you need to modify some specific parts of Anchor, continue reading for some common examples.

 ### Clean URLs

-By default the installer will try and detect if you have Apache and mod_rewrite enabled and create the htaccess file for you, if it doesnt below are some details about how to enableclean urls.
+By default, the installer will try and detect if you have `Apache` and `mod_rewrite` enabled and create the **.htaccess** file for you.
+However, in some cases (mainly due to server restrictions), Anchor is unable to do it for you, and you’ll need to do it yourself.
+Here’s how to enable clean URLs and remove the `index.php/` from the URL.

-1. Edit the file `anchor/config/app.php` and set the `url` to your base url.
+1. Edit the file `anchor/config/app.php` and set the `url` to your base URL (the path to your Anchor installation — if you’re installing Anchor as a subfolder, it’s the name of that subfolder).

 		return array(
 			...
 			'url' => '/', // or '/anchor' for subfolder called `anchor`

-2. In the same file `anchor/config/app.php` set the `index` to empty.
+2. In the same file, `anchor/config/app.php`, set the `index` to an empty string.

 		return array(
 			...
 			'index' => ''

-3. Setup the server
+3. Tell your server to listen to the URL changes (you may need to restart your server).

 	#### Apache (mod_rewrite)